Be aware of fake migration agents- In Australia, migration agents must be registered with the Migration Agents Registry Office

 - If you wish to use an Australian migration agent, check they are registered on the Office of the Migration Agents Registration Authority website (https://www.mara.gov.au)

 - Never give or send anyone your original identity documents.
 Government departments may wish to view your original documents in person or may ask for certified photocopies but should never ask to keep your original documents.

 - Never provide your personal, credit card, or banking details in an email or over the phone—scammers will use your details to commit identity fraud or steal your money.

 - If you think you have provided your bank account details to a scammer, contact your bank or financial institution immediately.

-- Never provide private information online unless it is a secure site and you know who you are dealing with.
-Secure sites are locked with a padlock in the browser window or secure URL at the beginning of the address (that is, HTTP://Link)
+- Never provide private information online unless it is a secure site, and you know whom you are dealing with.
+Certain areas are locked with a padlock in the browser window or secure URL at the beginning of the address (that is, https://)